cosmos72/stmx/README.md

 - `THASH-TABLE` is a transactional hash table.
   It is created with `(make-instance 'thash-table [:test test-function] [other-options])`.
-  An interesting feature: it accepts exactly the same options as MAKE-HASH-TABLE, including any non-standard option supported by the underlying MAKE-HASH-TABLE implementation.
+  An interesting feature: it accepts the same options as MAKE-HASH-TABLE including any non-standard option supported by the underlying MAKE-HASH-TABLE implementation, except :weak and :weakness.

   Methods: `THASH-COUNT` `THASH-EMPTY?` `CLEAR-THASH`
            `GET-THASH` `(SETF GET-THASH)` `SET-THASH` `REM-THASH`